razerofficial/CChromaEditor/README.md

 	const char* path, double frameId, double color);
 ```

+---
 <a name="PluginFillNonZeroColorRGB"></a>
 **PluginFillNonZeroColorRGB**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors in the specified
+frame.
+Use the range of 0 to 255 for red, green, and blue parameters.

 ```C++
 EXPORT_API void PluginFillNonZeroColorRGB(
 	int animationId, int frameId, int red, int green, int blue);
 ```

+---
 <a name="PluginFillNonZeroColorRGBName"></a>
 **PluginFillNonZeroColorRGBName**